AskarKani/ExcelPyUnitTestFW/README.md

-# ExcelPyUnittestFW
+# ExcelPyUnitTestFW

-ExcelPyUnittestFW is a python based tesing framework which tests the cpp function by the test cases written in excel sheet and update the result in the same excel sheet
+ExcelPyUnittestFW is a python based tesing framework which tests the cpp function with the test cases written in excel sheet and update the result in the same excel sheet

 ## Usage